 Everyone seems to have a video camera when you give a talk these days, but the quality and results are highly variable.
 Well actually not everyone does even mange to do even a bad quality recording.
-For example, when I gave a plenary talk to 2000 conservationist in a modern 7 story opera house in Montpellier, the lecture received a standing ovation and was followed by a debate, but the organisers neither videoed nor recorded the event.
+For example, when I gave a plenary talk to 2000 conservationist in a modern 7 story opera house in Montpellier, the lecture received a standing ovation and was followed by a debate, but the organisers neither videoed nor sound recorded the event.
 You never can tell what will happen or what will get lost.
 An auto-timed video recording of a debate with Anne Pettifor, 2019, cut out before my presentation or the debate even started.
-Professionals and the well funded do not guarantee good outcomes.
+Professionals and the well funded do not even guarantee good outcomes.
 You can become a bit cynical after getting cut from a programme on environmental valuation by the BBC for not repeating what the director wanted said.
 You might become suspicious, after presenting a critique of green growth at an Austrian macroeconomic research institute and after months of inquiry being told the video could not be posted as there was no sound.
 You might be even more suspicious when a bank produces a high quality two language video of you criticising environmental financialisation and then refuses to release it due to “internal problems”.
 You might be disappointed by having out of focus videos posted of you as if shot from half a mile away.
 Then there are pleasant surprises with high quality results from activists, student amateurs, colleagues and University media teams.
 Below is a selection of videos covering seminars, lectures and conference presentations (some interviews can be found here).
 More videos of lectures and talks can be found on Vimeo where I have been posting and linking items (on and off) for some time click here and more recently Clive Spash on Vimeo where I have been bringing together edited and improved versions (e.g., adding back missing slides).

-2014 Presentation at Degrowth Conference and Debate with Nico Paech
+2014 Presentation at Degrowth Conference and Debate with Niko Paech

-2014 Short summary of my lecture on limits to growth given at the Universitat Autonoma Barcelona during the Degrowth Summer School
+2014 Short summary of my lecture on limits to growth given at the Universitat Autonoma Barcelona during a Degrowth Summer School

 Public Seminar in Australia on Carbon Emissions Trading